dirkmueller/presentation-nashville-logclassify/presentation.md

 - Regression: Predict a continuous quantity
     - "What is the price of this used car?"
 - Classification: Which label(s) apply to this input?
-    - "Is this a flower, tree or a ?"
+    - "Is this a flower, tree or a horse?"

-Precision vs Recall
+### Precision vs Recall